What is Long Term Care Insurance?

 How is the Cost of Long Term Care Insurance Determined?

-Depending on the policy that is purchased, long term care insurance can range widely from $3,000 to over $5,000 per year.
-But this annual cost depends on multiple factors such as the age (of the insured) when bought, health status, maximum daily benefit, length of benefits, and waiting period.
+The cost of long term care insurance can range widely, from $3,000 to over $5,000 per year.
+But this annual cost depends on multiple factors, such as the age (of the insured) when purchased, health status, maximum daily benefit, length of benefits, and waiting period.
 The best way to save money on your policy is to plan ahead and do your research.

 - Age.
 At the time of purchase, your age will affect the premium cost.
 And your rate can increase 4-5% for every year that you wait.
 You can keep down the cost of long term care insurance by purchasing a policy when you are in your 50’s and in good health.
 If you wait 20 years to purchase in your 70’s, you may pay up to three times as much.
 Also, if you are in poor health, you may not qualify at all.
 But don’t let your age rush you to buy.
 Take your time and do your research to find the best policy for your needs.